MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 - Use the in-line installation capabilities (such as `%pip` or `%conda`) of your notebook to install libraries in your current notebook only.
 - Install libraries directly in your workspace, so that the libraries are available for use by all notebooks in your workspace.

-For more information on installing libraries, see [Install custom libraries](use-ai-samples.md#install-custom-libraries).
+For more information on installing libraries, see [Install Python libraries](use-ai-samples.md#install-python-libraries).

 For this tutorial, you install the `imblearn` library in your notebook, using `%pip install`.
 When you run `%pip install`, the PySpark kernel restarts; therefore, you should install the library before you run any other cells in the notebook.